mobtexting/mobtexting-odoo/README.md

   <img src="/images/5.jpg" >

-5) After updated lits you can see that app will be appearing on this list then Click the `Install` button on the plugin after it will appear as `Installed`.
+5) After updated list you can see that app will be appearing on this list then Click the `Install` button on the plugin after it will appear as `Installed`.

   <img src="/images/6.jpg" >